wiemerm/DeploymentGuide/deployment_visual_guide.md

 ![Ghostbusters Spartan](./Photos/General/ghostbuster_crossover.png)

-This costume features a complete Halo Universe costumes as its base, and as such would qualify for Deployment as a Mash Up costume:
+This costume features a complete Halo Universe costumes as its base, and as such would qualify for Deployment as a mash up costume:

 ![Venom ODST](./Photos/General/venom_crossover.png)

 ### Mix and Match Armor

-- These are Costumes that mix armor components from across different games or media in a fashion not seen or described in any In-Universe media or references.
-Examples include Halo 4 armor with Halo Reach Components, such as Halo 4 chest, arm, and leg armor, with a Halo Reach Cod/Butt armor and Helmet, or use of a Forward Unto Dawn helmet with Halo 3 Mark VI armor.
+- These are costumes that mix armor components from across different games or media in a fashion not seen or described in any in-universe media or references.
+Examples include Halo 4 armor with Halo Reach components, such as Halo 4 chest, arm, and leg armor, with a Halo Reach cod/butt armor and helmet, or use of a Forward Unto Dawn helmet with Halo 3 Mark VI armor.

-- Usage of different armor pieces must be symmetrical, e.g. Both Shins must be from the same game, Front and Back armor must be from the same game, so as to create a more uniform look.
+- Usage of different armor pieces must be symmetrical, e.g. Both shins must be from the same game, front and back armor must be from the same game, so as to create a more uniform look.

 - Mix of no more than 3 game armor styles.

 - These costumes are only approvable at a Tier 1 Level.

-- Halo Infinite's "Cross Core" helmet and shoulder utilization is an exception to this rule, as the usage of helmets and shoulders across Cores and Armor sets is able to be done In Game, and is therefore eligible for Tier 2 and Tier 3 status.
+- Halo Infinite's "cross core" helmet and shoulder utilization is an exception to this rule, as the usage of helmets and shoulders across cores and armor sets is able to be done in-game, and is therefore eligible for Tier 2 and Tier 3 status.

-For example, this costume would be limited to a Tier 1 due to the mix of a Halo Reach Commando Helmet with a Halo CE body, a combination unable to be replicated in any game.
+For example, this costume would be limited to a Tier 1 due to the mix of a Halo Reach Commando helmet with a Halo CE body, a combination unable to be replicated in any game.

 <img src="./Photos/General/mix_and_match_example.jpg" width="300">

 ### Personalization Reference:
-The Following would be limited to Tier 1 for Personalization for an ODST due to the use of recognizable imagery from another Franchise.
+The following would be limited to Tier 1 for personalization for an ODST due to the use of recognizable imagery from another franchise.

  ![Tier 1 Personalization from Venom Crossover](./Photos/Personalization/tier1_personalization.png)

-The following is an example of Tier 2 Personalization for an ODST due to the use of a logo not found in Halo's Multiplayer customization options or seen in any official Halo Media, but does not reference any other franchise or fictional universe:
+The following is an example of Tier 2 personalization for an ODST due to the use of a logo not found in Halo's multiplayer customization options or seen in any official Halo media, but does not reference any other franchise or fictional universe:

 ![Tier 2 Personalization of custom decal](./Photos/Personalization/tier2_personalization.png)

-The following is an example of Tier 3 Personalization for an ODST due to only containing logos and details found In Game.
-This does include the use of the user's last name or Callsign or Nickname in the top position matching the placement on the armor worn by the members of Alpha-Nine in Halo 3: ODST, but omitted for privacy in this example:
+The following is an example of Tier 3 personalization for an ODST due to only containing logos and details found in-game.
+This does include the use of the user's last name or callsign or nickname in the top position matching the placement on the armor worn by the members of Alpha-Nine in Halo 3: ODST, but omitted for privacy in this example:

 ![Tier 3 Personalization using only details found in game](./Photos/Personalization/tier3_personalization.png)